 Yes.
-You can collect spousal benefits on your former wife’s or husband’s earnings record as long as:
+You are eligible to collect spousal benefits on a living former wife’s or husband’s earnings record as long as:

 - The marriage lasted at least 10 years.

 - You are at least 62 years of age.

 - Your ex-spouse is entitled to collect Social Security retirement or disability benefits.

 Your former spouse doesn't have to be collecting his or her retirement benefits yet for you to claim ex-spousal benefits.
 However, if this is the case, the divorce must be at least two years old.
 (There is no such requirement if your ex is already receiving benefits.)